Liquid Natural Gas: LNG – Liquified Natural Gas Meaning – Methane

 Raw natural gas has NGLs and impurities would make liquefaction difficult, if not impossible.

-For example, any impurity that freezes above -161°C, like water, would prevent the flow of the liquefied methane.
+For example, any impurity that freezes above -161°C, like water, would prevent the flow of the liquified natural gas.

 This is the same temperature that must be achieved when chilling the methane during the liquefaction process.